 It's China, things are different.
-Some Chinese may consider these remarks insulting, but what I am trying to be accurate and truthful to my experiences to help others.
-(Most Chinese consider any criticism, accurate or crazy, to be an insult so take their being offend with a grain of salt.)
+Some Chinese may consider these remarks insulting, but I am trying to be accurate and truthful to my experiences to help others.

-Safety is simply at the same standard it is for US and euro climbers.
-I have seen some downright dangerous stuff that would get you yelled at (and rightly so) at any US crag.
+Safety is simply not at the same standard it is for foreign climbers.
+I have seen some downright dangerous stuff which would get you yelled at (and rightly so) at any U.S. crag.
 The Chinese really really care about face and this means that you cannot just publicly correct their safety errors without offending them; and then they won't be your climbing buddies.
-Try to get the unsafe climber one-on-one and teach them in a situation where their friends will not hear you so that they can save their face.
-You should always check another person's anchor before climbing on it, climbing is inherently dangerous; be doubly sure of your safety here.
+Try to get the unsafe climber one-on-one and discuss the situation where their friends will not hear you so they can save face; while keeping the sport safe for us all.
+You should always check other climber's anchors before top-roping on them, climbing is inherently dangerous; be doubly sure of your safety in China.

 Not all Chinese climbers are this bad, but I have seen enough of these problems to feel that I should put out some warning.
-Just like any area find climbers whom you like and trust and you will be fine; just be even more aware of other groups at the crags than you would here in the US.
+Just like any area find the climbers you like and trust and you will be fine.
+Just be even more aware of other groups at the crags than you would at home.

 Also, in my experience many local climbers will typically tie a figure-8 into a rope once and then just clip into the knot with a biner all day long.
 No one has told them how bad this is for the rope and they will do this with your rope if you do not keep a sharp eye on it; be a jerk and protect your rope.

-After years of climbing in BJ I can tell you that they are simply going to yell and annoy you until you cave in b/c they have more free time than you do.
+After years of climbing in BJ I can tell you that the local farmers are simply going to yell and annoy you until you cave in b/c they have more free time than you do.
 The best way to deal is to leave for another area nearby if they start asking too much money.
-I speak fluent Chinese and have never been able to reason with the locals.
 Do not give them charity donations; this will be seen as a payment and they will demand a similar donation of the next group.

 You will need to either charter a van from Beijing or take the bus to each location and taxi to the actual climbing area.
 Both are possible depending on your budget and group size.
 I reccommend chartering a van from BJ if you are 7 people or more.